 § 13 – Pets

-- Permission issued by the Board is required for the keeping of pets.
-Pets should not be a nuisance to the other residents.
-Dogs labeled “muscle dogs” are not allowed.
+- Dogs and cats require a permit issued by the board of the owner’s association.
+Pets must not be a nuisance to the other residents.
+Dogs with the designation “muscle dogs” are not permitted.

-- Dogs and cats must always be leashed.
-The disposal of the waste is, of course, the responsibility of the individual.
+- Dogs and cats must always be kept on a leash.
+Disposal of waste is naturally the responsibility of the individual.

-- All types of pets must not be aerated on the property.
+- All types of pets must not be let out on the premises.

 § 14 – Basement storage room